AshOnDiscord/AshOnDiscord-HUD/README.md

 # AshOnDiscord HUD
 HUD/UI fabric mod for 1.19.3.
 Will upgrade to 1.19.4/1.20 eventually.
 Uses https://github.com/0x3C50/Renderer as the rendering library.
 Forge port not planned and likely will never come.
-[Showcase](https://www.youtube.com/watch?v=3HCbouOuGdk)
+[Showcase(with KronHud as reference)](https://www.youtube.com/watch?v=3HCbouOuGdk)

 ## Workspace
 Don't edit the serverside code(leave empty), unless you have a hud module that benefits from it and doesn't change any serverside behavior + a toggle(in game or just in the code like a boolean).